phako/geotate-gps-receiver/docs/device-structure.md

 ### LBA 4096 (0x1000)

-Start of the so-called GRE data.
+Start of the capture header data.
 This is a binary header that, together with the capture data forms the contents of the SDF file as produced by the original downloading tool